Roger Dawson-Yelverton

-Roger Yelverton Dawson-Yelverton (1845–1912) was a Welsh barrister, Chief Justice of the Bahamas from 1890 to 1893.
-After he added his middle name to his surname, he was often known as Roger Yelverton or R. D. Yelverton.
+Roger Dawson-Yelverton (1845–1912) was a Welsh barrister, Chief Justice of the Bahamas from 1890 to 1893.
+Born Roger Yelverton Dawson, he changed his surname and was often known as Roger Yelverton or R. D. Yelverton.

 Early life

-He was born 15 June 1845, the son of Roger Dawson and Barbara Yelverton Powys, and was educated at Rugby School.
+Yelverton was born 15 June 1845, the son of Roger Dawson and Barbara Yelverton Powys, and was educated at Rugby School.
 He matriculated at Magdalen Hall, Oxford in 1865, at age 20, and entered the Middle Temple in 1866.
 In 1867 he moved university, matriculating at Downing College, Cambridge, and was called to the bar at the Middle Temple, in 1869.

-He took the additional surname of Yelverton (see below under Family).
 As a barrister he went the South-Eastern Circuit and became Deputy Judge of West London County Courts.

 Chief Justice of the Bahamas

 Dawson-Yelverton was appointed Chief Justice in 1890 as successor to Henry William Austin.
-Like Austin, he clashed with Ormond Drimmie Malcolm, Attorney-General of the colony: he showed some racial prejudice against Malcolm in a letter to Austin.
+Like Austin, he clashed with Ormond Drimmie Malcolm, Attorney-General of the colony.
 Like Austin, he encountered opposition to reforming measures and impartial justice from Ambrose Shea, the colony's governor, who sided with the interests of a white business clique in the islands.
-He was ousted from the post in 1893.

-Joseph Chamberlain met Shea in Montreal in 1890, and became interested in Shea's account of sisal in the colony.
-Later that year his sons Austen and Neville Chamberlain visited Shea in Nassau, and composed a report for their father on the prospects for investment in sisal, which Shea represented as bright.
-When in 1892 Dawson-Yelverton became embroiled in a contempt of court dispute with Alfred Moseley, editor of the Nassau Guardian, Shea backed Moseley and, via a delegation of powers from the Colonial Office, released him from prison.
+In 1892, Dawson-Yelverton became embroiled in a contempt of court dispute with Alfred Moseley, editor of the Nassau Guardian, Shea backed Moseley and, via a delegation of powers from the Colonial Office, released him from prison.
 A public row escalated, and after the 1892 general election brought the Liberal Marquess of Ripon to the Colonial Office, Dawson-Yelverton appealed to him.
 Shea countered with the influence of Joseph Chamberlain, who had invested on Andros in a wharf and sisal estate managed by his son Neville.
 The Colonial Office took the view that "abuses have existed and Mr. Yelverton has not conciliated the local clique."

 The matter went to the Judicial Committee of the Privy Council.
 Dawson-Yelverton argued for judicial independence.
 Lord Coleridge CJ made it clear to him that a letter to the Pall Mall Gazette alleging government corruption in the colony had made it impossible for him to return there.
 Dawson-Yelverton resigned in anticipation of a dismissal.
 He was succeeded by Charles George Walpole.